Chart Color Schemes

 Educational outcomes in Yea fall within the lower quartile nationally, indicating opportunities for improvement in qualification attainment

-The area has lower university qualification rates at 16.7%, compared to Victoria's average of 33.4%.
+The area's university qualification rate is 16.7%, significantly lower than Victoria's average of 33.4%.
 Bachelor degrees are the most common at 11.5%, followed by graduate diplomas (2.8%) and postgraduate qualifications (2.4%).
-Vocational credentials are held by 42.4% of residents aged 15 and above, with advanced diplomas at 12.8% and certificates at 29.6%.
+Vocational credentials are prominent, with 42.4% of residents aged 15+ holding them - advanced diplomas at 12.8% and certificates at 29.6%.
 A total of 23.6% of the population is actively pursuing formal education, including 8.7% in primary, 7.6% in secondary, and 1.9% in tertiary education.

 Frequently Asked Questions - Education